By: Erin Cook | Last Updated: 2014-07-21 | Comments (9) | System Databases

 - Select Type: SQL Server performance condition alert

-- Under Performance condition alert definition: Select Object: SQLServer:Databases
+- Under Performance condition alert definition: Select Object: SQLServer:Databases or might just be Databases

 - Select Counter: Data File(s) Size (KB)